-All of Landshypotek's borrowers automatically become members of Landshypotek incorporated association.
+All of Landshypotek's borrowers automatically become members of Landshypotek Incorporated Association.
 In this way Landshypotek has 69,000 members.
 The Incorporated Association gives Landshypotek the opportunity of giving its members refunds on paid interest, which leads to even more favourable loan terms.
 For 2000, the refund is proposed to be as much as MSEK 142.4, equivalent to 8 percent of loan interest paid, or an average of 0.54 percentage points lower loan rate.

-The refund is paid to the members in the form of a 30-percent cash payout, while the remainder is deposited to the member's account with the Association until the subscription capital reaches 8 percent of the loan amount.
+Landshypotek will offer the best loan terms possible and the primary goal is not to maximise the Company's profit.
+The borrower-owned corporate form means that most of the consolidated profit is returned to the members of the Incorporated Association as refunds and as interest on subscriber capital.
+The refund is paid to the members in the form of a 30-percent cash payout, while the remainder is deposited to the member's account with the association until the subscription capital reaches 8 percent of the loan amount.
 After that, interest is paid directly to the borrower.
 When the loan is repaid, the amount on deposit is paid out after an average of 2.5 years.